-I am a third year PhD student in Computer Science, Viterbi Dean's Doctoral Fellow, and Alfred E. Mann Innovation in Engineering Fellow at the University of Southern California.
+I am a fourth year PhD student in Computer Science, Viterbi Dean's Doctoral Fellow, and Alfred E. Mann Innovation in Engineering Fellow at the University of Southern California.
 My research uses machine learning to extract insight from digital data in high impact domains, including but not limited to health care.
-I am advised by Prof. Yan Liu and a member of the Melady Lab.
+I am advised by Prof. Greg Ver Steeg.

 Even further back, I completed my BS in Symbolic Systems and MS in Computer Science at Stanford University.
 Go Cardinal.

 Nov 19, 2015: We have have a paper under review on learning to diagnose PICU patients using recurrent neural nets.
 We will present preliminary results at the NIPS healthcare workshop.